Franz Berwald: Life and works

 Ten years after Berwald's death, his Symphony No. 4 in E-flat major, "Naïve", was premiered in 1878 (the originally planned 1848 premiere in Paris having been cancelled because of the political unrest of the time).
-This gap between composition and first performance was relatively short, however, compared to what befell the Symphony No. 2 in D major, "Capricieuse" and Symphony No. 3 in C major, "Singulière".
+This gap between composition and first performance was relatively short, however, compared with what befell the Symphony No. 2 in D major, "Capricieuse" and Symphony No. 3 in C major, "Singulière".
 Those two pieces were not premiered until 1914 and 1905, respectively.

 The Swedish conductor and composer Ulf Björlin has recorded various works of Berwald under the EMI Classics label.

 Critical assessment

 Eduard Hanslick, writing in his 1869 book Geschichte des Concertwesens in Wien, opined of Berwald, "a man stimulating, witty, prone to bizarrerie, [who] as a composer lacked creative power and fantasy".
 On the other hand, composers Ludvig Norman, Tor Aulin, and Wilhelm Stenhammar worked hard to promote Berwald's music.
 However, despite these musicians' efforts, it took a while before Berwald was recognized as, to quote composer-critic Wilhelm Peterson-Berger, writing in the Stockholm newspaper Dagens Nyheter, Sweden's "most original and modern composer".

 In 1911, Carl Nielsen wrote of Berwald, "Neither the media, money nor power can damage or benefit good Art.
 It will always find some simple, decent artists who forge ahead and produce and stand up for their works.
 In Sweden, you have the finest example of this: Berwald."
 More recently, British musicologist Robert Layton wrote in 1959 what remains the sole English-language biography of Berwald, as well as discussing Berwald's music in considerable detail elsewhere.

 One of the examples given by Harold Truscott (in his analysis of Havergal Brian's Gothic Symphony) of composers prior to Brian writing "sonata movements which do not order their events on the usual plan" is Franz Berwald, "a storehouse of them ... but he never did unusual things in any way that impaired sonata style.
 They were always logical, though surprising, and helped, rather than hindered, the sonata shape and expression."

 Of Berwald's E-flat major String Quartet, Paul Griffiths finds that the "achievement ... of a new formal shape is remarkable enough, even if the single-movement structures of Liszt or Schumann are more tightly bound."